mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-The GraphicsContext has almost the same API surface as DrawBuffer, so it can be substituted without incident
+The `GraphicsContext` has basically the same API surface as `DrawBuffer`, so it can be substituted without incident.

 `scene`
+src/Program.cs
 ```
 ...
 				graphics.DrawPolygon(polygonShape, '-');